 The SWOT analysis is one of the most common diagnostic tools used in business.
-Its four simple perspectives provide a framework which is easy to follow and yet the tool is so often misunderstood.
+It’s four simple perspectives provide a framework which is easy to follow and yet the tool is so often misunderstood.
 Why do so many people make these common 5 mistakes in SWOT analysis implementations?

-The Strengths and Weaknesses are internal factors, the opportunities and threats are external factors.
-Some advocate the use of PRIMO-F to identify Strengths and Weaknesses and PESTLE for external factors…
+The Strengths and Weaknesses are internal factors.
+The opportunities and threats are external factors.

 Simple rules for a successful SWOT analysis